Medical Transportation Benefit

 1. Submit a Medical Transportation Request Form at least 5 business days before your trip to get prior approval before travelling.
 You will also need to submit written confirmation of your appointment from your provider.
 If you do not get prior approval for your trip, or if you do not submit your request form ahead of time, you may have to reschedule your appointment or pay for your travel costs yourself and then request reimbursement.

-2. Your community Patient Travel Clerk makes you travel arrangement and sends you the details.
+2. Your community Patient Travel Clerk will make your travel arrangements and sends you the details.

 3. Attend your appointment as scheduled.